June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 Examples of the Law in Action

-Reed Hastings’s pivot from DVD rental to streaming, Richard Branson’s diverse experimentation, and Jeff Bezos’s long-term focus show how detachment supports innovation and resilience.
+Reed Hastings’s pivot from DVD rental to streaming, Richard Branson’s experimentation, and Jeff Bezos’s long-term focus show how detachment supports innovation and resilience.

 Practical Tips for Harnessing Detachment